 “On the one hand, we’re committed to exploring a definitive cause-and-effect relationship,” says Dr. Rizzo.
 “On the other, we’re trying to understand how this class of medicine could possibly trigger the condition.”

-The optic nerve needs oxygen from its surrounding blood vessels to function.
+The optic nerve needs oxygen and other nutrients, including sugar, from its surrounding blood vessels to function.

-High levels of blood sugar can damage these vessels, compromising the health of the nerve.
-According to Dr. Rizzo, a rapid change in blood sugar can lead to similar damage.
+High levels of blood sugar can damage these vessels, compromising the health of the optic nerve.
+According to Dr. Rizzo, this is known to increase the risk of worsening of diabetic retinopathy, a complication of diabetes that affects your vision.

 “For someone with type 2 diabetes, their body may be accustomed to having higher than normal blood sugar,” he says.
 “If those levels drop too quickly, the period of metabolic adjustment can make cells vulnerable to injury.”

-“Both hypotheses may be compelling factors, but do they explain the whole picture?” he says.
+“Changes in blood pressure and blood glucose are compelling factors, but do they explain the whole picture?”
+Dr. Rizzo says.
 “I don’t think so.
 It’s likely much more nuanced.”

 Understanding the full effects of the drug, Dr. Rizzo believes, will help patients better weigh the risks of their treatment before accepting their prescription.